 - Section 1.
-The Association shall have reasonable use of University facilities and services, including mail, telephone, duplicating, computing, audio-visual, and meeting rooms as provided in University standards and policies, and will pay the customary charges for such services. - Section 2.
+The Association shall have reasonable use of University facilities and services, including mail, telephone, duplicating, computing, audio-visual, and meeting rooms as provided in University standards and policies, and will pay the customary charges for such services. - 34 Section 2.
 The University shall provide furnished office space to the Association in Room 232 of Smith Memorial Student Union or alternative suitable office space during the term of the Agreement.
-The Association agrees to reimburse the University for the use of the office space at the prevailing rate as determined by the University on July 1 of each year throughout the term of this Agreement.
-The Association also agrees to reimburse the University for office space on a monthly basis with such reimbursement to be made in advance. - Section 3.
+The 35 36 Association agrees to reimburse the University for the use of the office space at the prevailing rate as 37 determined by the University on July 1 of each year throughout the term of this Agreement.
+The Association also agrees to reimburse the University for office space on a monthly basis with such 38 39 reimbursement to be made in advance. - 41 Section 3.
 The University shall provide, for the exclusive use of the Association, one (1) bulletin board of suitable size, centrally located in Smith Memorial Student Union.

-Section 4.
+42 43 - 44 Section 4.
 Employees of the Association shall be eligible for University identification cards that enable them to access miscellaneous university services and facilities subject to University regulations and fees.
-These may include but are not limited to the PSU library, recreational facilities, staff parking permits, TriMet Passport transit passes, and other programs.
+45 46 These may include but are not limited to the PSU library, recreational facilities, staff parking permits, 47 TriMet Passport transit passes, and other programs.

-Section 5.
+PSU and AAUP CBA 2021-2024 V10 2024 08AUG30 Page 11 of 339 Click to TOC Section 5.
 The University agrees to post the Agreement on the Human Resources website within fifteen (15) working days after the Agreement is signed and to e-mail notification and the website link to the Association and to each member then and thereafter employed.
 The University also agrees to provide the Association, without charge, 100 copies of the agreement within sixty (60) days.
 The Association may purchase additional copies from the University if they are available.